The Role of Cybersecurity in Blockchain Technology

 1) AI and Machine Learning:

-When combined with blockchain, AI can analyze vast datasets for patterns of malicious behavior.
-Blockchain can ensure the integrity and immutability of the data AI uses.
+When merged with blockchain, AI can analyze vast datasets for patterns of malicious behavior to improve privacy.

 2) IoT Security: